James Flanagan Award

 Design and photography portfolios should contain five (5) entries published between January 1, 2022 to December 31, 2022.
 Writing portfolios should contain three (3) entries published between January 1, 2022 to December 31, 2022.

 Entries will be scored by a panel of judges and entrants will receive a critique from the judges (no in-person critique or judging.)
 Award winners will be announced at Ag Media Summit during the closing awards banquet.

 Excellence in Writing

 Written pieces should be submitted on Submittable as published.
 Three total portfolio pieces required.

 Excellence in Design

 Print, digital and/or website design may all be considered.
-Print design should be represented with appropriately-sized hard copies.
+Print design should be submitted online as a PDF to Submittable when entering.
 Digital and/or website design should be submitted on Submittable (e.g. link to website.)
 Five total portfolio pieces required.

 Excellence in Photography

 Digital images less than 5 MB should be submitted at time of entry with following filename format: LASTNAME_CATEGORY53_2022.
 Five total portfolio pieces required.

 Videos will need to be submitted with a link to YouTube or Vimeo.
 Five total portfolio pieces required.